 - Pillar Rocks: The Pillar Rocks are a set of three granite rock formations that stand tall and majestically against the backdrop of the valley.
 These rocks offer awe-inspiring views and are a favorite spot for photography enthusiasts.

 - Berijam Lake: Located about 20 kilometres (12 miles) from Kodaikanal, Berijam Lake is a serene reservoir surrounded by forests.
 It is known for its crystal-clear waters and is a popular spot for nature lovers and birdwatching enthusiasts.

-Also known as the “City of Lakes,” Udaipur is a popular tourist destination in Rajasthan.
+Also known as the “City of Lakes,” Udaipur Rajasthan is a popular tourist destination in India.
 It is known for its beautiful palaces, serene lakes, and stunning views of the Aravalli Hills.
-In July, the weather is pleasant, and there are fewer crowds.
-You can go boating, sightseeing, or relaxing in one of the many hotels or resorts.
+In July, Udaipur weather is pleasant, and there are fewer crowds.
+You can go boating, sightseeing, or relaxing in one of the many Udaipur resorts and hotels.

-- Lake Pichola: Lake Pichola is the centrepiece of Udaipur, offering mesmerizing views and a romantic ambience.
+- Lake Pichola: Lake Pichola is the centerpiece of Udaipur, offering mesmerizing views and a romantic ambiance.
 Visitors may take boat excursions on the lake and see the magnificent palaces on its islands, such as the Lake Palace (Jag Niwas) and the Jag Mandir.